All Posts

 3D Printing

 3D printing is essentially the opposite of subtractive technologies like CNC machining or etching.
-While these involve excavating channels into a preexisting wafer, 3D printers build microfluidic chips from raw materials.
+While these involve excavating channels into a preexisting wafer, professional 3D printers build microfluidic chips from raw materials.

 Request a Free Sample Part